mapbender/mapbender-documentation/en/quickstart.rst

 #.
 Click on *"load"* to upload the service in the repository.

 #.
-After a successful upload Mapbender will provide an overview of the WMS information..
+After a successful upload, Mapbender will provide an overview of the WMS information.

   .. image:: ../figures/mapbender_add_sources.png
      :scale: 80